-During my 10 years in sales leadership, I’ve had a lot of time to experiment with designing sales contests— some of which have worked, some of which have been miserable failures.
+During my 10 years in sales leadership, I’ve had a lot of time to experiment with designing fun contest ideas for work — some of which have worked, and some of which have been miserable failures.

 I know – you don’t need me to provide proof that salespeople are competitive!

 Sales contests are the most obvious way to ignite that competitive spirit, but they shouldn’t be about elevating one individual over another.